pingswept/dev-log/2014-10-bbb-replication-from-emmc.markdown

     -rwxrwxrwx@ 1 brandon  staff      379308 Sep 25  2013 u-boot.img
     -rwxrwxrwx@ 1 brandon  staff         236 Sep 26  2013 uEnv.txt
     -rwxrwxrwx@ 1 brandon  staff    11748096 Sep 26  2013 uImage

+### Boot off of the card ###

+Put the card in the BBB and cycle the power while holding down S2.
+Wait 10 or 20 seconds for the autorun.sh o the card to start.
+LED 0 (furthest from Ethernet jack) should start single-blinking slowly.

+Wait 10 minutes or so.
+When the LED stops blinking, pull the power plug and then the card.
+The card should now contain a .img file of the eMMC contents.